Terrell Sinkfield

-Terrell Sinkfield Jr. (born December 10, 1990) is a gridiron football wide receiver who is currently a free agent.
-He was most recently a member of the Toronto Argonauts of the Canadian Football League (CFL).
+Terrell Sinkfield Jr. (born December 10, 1990) is a former gridiron football wide receiver.
+He was a member of the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Northern Iowa.
 In his career Sinkfield has been a member of seven NFL teams, three CFL teams, and one AAF team.

 Professional career

 Sinkfield was not invited to the NFL Combine, but garnered much attention with an impressive performance at Minnesota's Pro Day, after posting an unofficial time of 4.19 seconds in his second attempt in the 40-yard dash.
-Which was later found to be a 4.53 after video review.
+Which was later found to be a 4.24 after video review.

 Miami Dolphins

-On April 27, 2013, Sinkfield signed with the Miami Dolphins as an undrafted free agent following the 2013 NFL Draft.
+On April 27, 2013, Sinkfield signed with the Miami Dolphins as an undrafted free agent following the 2013 NFL draft.
 On May 28, 2013, he was waived by the Dolphins.

 Green Bay Packers

 On June 11, 2013, Sinkfield was signed by the Green Bay Packers.
 On July 19, 2013, he was released by the Packers.